Anthony recently discussed the bill with Realtors on the Crush It In Real Estate FB page. Watch here as he explains his thoughts…

-Prohibits landlords of residential dwelling units, for non-essential eviction actions, from terminating tenancies or sending notices to quit.
+- Forbids residential dwelling unit landlords, for unnecessary actions of eviction, from sending notices to quit or terminating tenancies.
 The part that is particularly frustrating to landlords is that instead of agreeing to a special COVID-19 notice to quit which was proposed they agreed to just say no notices to quit were going to be permitted.
-It also applies regardless of whether the arrears occured prior to the pandemic and regardless if the tenant suffered any hardship due to the pandemic.
+It also applies regardless of whether the arrears occurred prior to the pandemic and regardless if the tenant suffered any hardship due to the pandemic.

-Prohibits landlords from imposing a late fee for non-payment of rent or furnishing data to a consumer reporting agency if, within 30 days, the tenant provides notice and documentation to the landlord that the non-payment was due to a financial impact form COVID-19.
+- Forbids landlords from forcing a late fee for non-payment of furnishing data or rent to a consumer reporting agency if, within 30 days, the tenant gives documentation and notice to the landlord that the non-payment was because of a financial impact from COVID-19.

-Allows landlords to utilize last month’s rent to pay for expenses if the landlord notifies the tenant in writing.
-However, landlords still must provide tenants with the same interest that would have accrued if the landlord had not utilized last month’s rent and prohibits landlords from deducting money from the last month’s rent for any non-payment of rent.
+- Allows landlords to make use of last month’s rent to make payments for expenses if the landlord informs the tenant in writing.
+But landlords must still provide tenants with the same interest that would’ve ensued if the landlord hadn’t used last month’s rent and forbids landlords from deducting money from the last month’s rent for any non-payment of rent.

-This will be prohibited for 120 days or 45 days after the emergency declaration has been lifted, whichever is sooner.
-The Governor may postpone the expiration for a period of time, which cannot go past 45 days after the emergency declaration is lifted.
+- This will be prohibited for 45 days or 120 days after the emergency declaration has been lifted, whichever’s sooner.
+The Governor could postpone the expiration for a length of time, which can’t go beyond 45 days after the emergency declaration’s lifted.

 What may end up happening as a result…